jdkato/markdata/README.md

 ### Writing your own

+> **NOTE**: The argument passed to custom directives will be a dictionary created from the file's front matter (`{}` by default).

 While `table` and `document` attempt to solve the most common needs, the true power of Markdata comes from leveraging Python in *your own* directives.

 There are three steps to creating a directive:

 1. Design your *directive definition*:  Choose either an inline or block directive and decide what arguments it'll accept.

 2. Write a Python function: This function needs to accept the arguments defined in step (1).
-So, if you were re-implementing the built-in `table` directive, you'd have a directive definition of `table{'path': '../data/table.yml', 'classes': ['table'], 'caption': 'My data'}` and a function defintion of `table(path: str, classes: List[str] = [], caption: str = "") -> str:`.
+So, if you were re-implementing the built-in `table` directive, you'd have a directive definition of `table{'path': '../data/table.yml', 'classes': ['table'], 'caption': 'My data'}` and a function definition of `table(fm: Dict, path: str, classes: List[str] = [], caption: str = "") -> str:`.
 When using block directives, the first argument passed to the backend function is its content (see our [admonition example](https://github.com/errata-ai/markdata/blob/master/tests/block/__init__.py)).

 3. Associate your directive with your function: